 Some states operate student loan programs you could also take advantage of without having your credit checked.
 These programs focus on financial need or residency rather than whether you have a positive credit history.

 There may be loan programs in your state that will provide you with loans for school even if you have no credit.
 The National Association of Student Financial Aid Administrators provides a link to state financial aid programs so you can research options where you live.

 Your school’s financial aid office is also a great source of information.

-If you’ve exhausted both federal and state loan options and you still don’t have enough money to pay for school, you’ll have to try to obtain private student loans.
+If you’ve exhausted both federal and state loan options and you still don’t have enough money to pay for school, you can try to obtain private student loans.